Sgùrr na Feartaig from the west

 Attadale Forest

-Lurg Mhor, Bidean a' Choire Sheasgaich and Beinn Dronaig stand above Loch Calavie in a remote area of Wester Ross.
-Fortunately, a fine hydro-track gives easy access by bike into this wilderness.
+A fine track accesses Lurg Mhor, Bidean a' Choire Sheasgaich and Beinn Dronaig standing above Loch Calavie in a remote area of Wester Ross.

 Peaks : 2 Munros, 1 Corbett